Boeing EA-18G Growler: Australia

 On 27 February 2009, Defence Minister Joel Fitzgibbon announced that 12 of the 24 Super Hornets on order would be wired on the production line for future fit-out as EA-18Gs.
 The additional wiring would cost A$35 million.
-On 23 August 2012, the Australian Government announced that 12 RAAF Super Hornets would be fitted with Growler capability at a cost of $1.5 billion, making the Royal Australian Air Force the only military other than the U.S. to operate the Growler's electronic jamming equipment.
+On 23 August 2012, the Australian government announced that 12 Royal Australian Air Force (RAAF) Super Hornets would be fitted with Growler capability at a cost of $1.5 billion, making the RAAF the only military other than the U.S. to operate the Growler's electronic-jamming equipment.

-On 3 May 2013, the Australian Government announced that it will buy 12 new-build Growlers to supplement the existing Super Hornet fleet.
+On 3 May 2013, the Australian government announced that it would buy 12 new-build Growlers to supplement its existing Super Hornet fleet.
 Australia took delivery of the first of 12 Growlers on 29 July 2015.
-Uniquely, Australian Growlers will be equipped with the AN/ASQ-228 ATFLIR targeting pod and will also have additional air-to-air weapons in the form of the AIM-9X missile.
-The aircraft will be operated by No. 6 Squadron RAAF.
-On 7 July 2017, the RAAF completed delivery of the 12 EA-18G Growlers with the arrival of the last Growler at RAAF Base Amberley, home of No. 6 Squadron RAAF.
+Uniquely, Australian Growlers were to be equipped with the AN/ASQ-228 ATFLIR targeting pod and will also have additional air-to-air weapons in the form of the AIM-9X missile.
+The aircraft are to be operated by No. 6 Squadron RAAF.
+On 7 July 2017, the RAAF completed delivery of the 12 EA-18G Growlers, with the arrival of the last Growler at RAAF Base Amberley, home of No. 6 Squadron RAAF.

 One of the Australian EA-18Gs was written off following an engine fire in January 2018, leaving the force with 11 of the type.
-On 29 January, an Australian EA-18G caught fire after an aborted takeoff at Nellis Air Force Base, Nevada while participating in Exercise Red Flag 2018.
+On 29 January, an Australian EA-18G caught fire after an aborted takeoff at Nellis Air Force Base, Nevada, while participating in Exercise Red Flag 2018.
 The crew were able to exit the jet on the ground unharmed.
 An investigation found that one engine's high-pressure compressor had broken into three major pieces that severely damaged the lower airframe, right tailfin, and the other engine.
-The aircraft was written off on 15 August and the Australian Government is attempting to claim compensation for the loss of the A$125 million aircraft.
+The aircraft was written off on 15 August and the Australian government is attempting to claim compensation for the loss of the A$125 million aircraft.

-On 9 December 2020, the Royal Australian Air Force announced that the 11 EA-18G Growlers and 24 F/A-18F Super Hornets had been grounded after an incident occurred where the crew of an RAAF F/A-18F had to eject on take-off.
+On 9 December 2020, the AAF announced that the 11 EA-18G Growlers and 24 F/A-18F Super Hornets had been grounded after an incident occurred where the crew of an RAAF F/A-18F had to eject on takeoff.

-On 30 September 2021, the US State Department approved the sale of an EA-18G to Australia to replace that lost in the 2018 accident.
+On 30 September 2021, the US State Department approved the sale of an EA-18G to Australia to replace the one lost in the 2018 accident.
 This aircraft was ordered in early 2022, with the price being up to US$125 million.
 It was acquired from the US Navy's stock of Growlers and modified to the same configuration as the other Australian aircraft before being delivered to the RAAF.
 The aircraft was delivered to the RAAF in February 2023.

 In February 2023, a A$2 billion project to upgrade the RAAF's Growlers and support infrastructure was approved and awarded to Boeing.
-As part of the project, new radar infrastructure will be installed at RAAF Base Amberley and the Delamere Air Weapons Range.
-The Growlers will also be fitted with improved sensors, longer-range missiles and new jamming pods.
+As part of the project, new radar infrastructure was to be installed at RAAF Base Amberley and the Delamere Air Weapons Range.
+The Growlers would also be fitted with improved sensors, longer-range missiles, and new jamming pods.